charliecalvert/CloudNotes/Assignments/Prog270Final2016.md

 I then have a little fudge factor to help someone with a 91 average to get a 92, if their class participation, enthusiasm, and overall effort indicated that they deserved that reward.

 [syllabus]: https://docs.google.com/document/d/1XHeHxdevWWhLTK5N1NRsmyAqtMNakDOqKEtJMG5MfH0/edit?usp=sharing

+## Expectations

+As a teacher, I have two responsibilities:

+- To provide students with an eduction
+- To provide employers with an indication of a student's value as an employee

+To satisfy the first requirement, I need to see evidence that you can complete certain technical tasks.
+To satisfy the second requirement, I need both evidence of technical skill, and also evidence that a student has a good attitude and a good work ethic.

+Let's consider for a moment the theme that I want you to develop.
+If you create a page that contains nothing more than a heading and an image, I will conclude that you are interested in doing the least possible amount of work to satisfy the bare bones of a requirement.
+If that is the case, then I am obligated to let employers know something about your attitude and your work ethic.
+You would, in fact, have satisfied the requirements of the assignment, but on a level that would earn, at best, a C. To get an A or a B, I would want to see, not only a heading and an image, but also text explaining the purpose of the page, the purpose of the image, and how they fit into your larger theme.
+The text should, of course, be your text, and not text borrowed from another site.
+To get an excellent grade, you might want to work on the appearance of the page by adding bootstrap components that make the page appealing to the reader.

+In short, I expect you not only to master the basic technologies we covered this quarter, but to also spend some time developing a site that demonstrates your ability to use these technologies to create something of value.